Russian gas supplies via Ukraine, Nord Stream to remain at previous volumes on Wednesday

-MOSCOW, August 17. /TASS/.
-Russian gas supplies to Europe via the main export routes may remain at the level of previous days of around 42.2 mln cubic meters per day in transit through Ukraine and 34 mln cubic meters via Nord Stream on Wednesday, August 17.
+MOSCOW, August 24. /TASS/.
+Russian gas supplies to Europe via main export routes may remain at the level of previous days of around 42.2 mln cubic meters per day in transit through Ukraine and 33.6 mln cubic meters via Nord Stream on Wednesday, August 24.

-That said, amid lower gas supplies from Russia European countries continue pumping gas into their underground gas storage facilities (UGSF), with European gas storages over 74% full now, according to Gas Infrastructure Europe (GIE).
+That said, amid lower gas supplies from Russia European countries continue pumping gas into their underground gas storage facilities (UGSF) as they purchase liquified natural gas, with European gas storages over 77% full now, according to Gas Infrastructure Europe (GIE).
 Earlier, the European Commission (EC) suggested that the occupancy level be introduced for EU gas storage facilities of at least 80% for 2022-2023 winter, and of 90% for all future winter periods.

-On the previous day, the spot price of gas in Europe exceeded $2,600 per 1,000 cubic meters for the first time since early March.
+Earlier this week the spot price of gas in Europe surpassed $3,000 per 1,000 cubic meters on London’s ICE for the first time since early March.
 In its turn, Gazprom did not rule out gas prices in Europe would climb above record $4,000 per 1,000 cubic meters in the winter.

 Gas exports to non-CIS countries went down by 36.2% to 78.5 bln cubic meters in 7.5 months of 2022, according to the gas producer.